Again, Nigeria’s electricity grid collapses

 “We are currently working with our partners as we hope for speedy restoration of the grid.
 We will keep you updated as soon as the power supply is restored.
 Kindly bear with us,” it said.

-Ikeja Electric said: “Dear esteemed customer, Please be informed that we experienced another system outage today, 15/10/24, at 09:17 hrs, affecting supply within our network.
+Ikeja Electric said: “Dear valued customer, kindly be informed that we experienced a system outage today 19/10/24 at 08:15 hrs affecting power supply across our network.

-“Restoration of supply is ongoing in collaboration with our critical stakeholders.
+“Efforts are currently being coordinated by the relevant stakeholders to effect restoration of supply to all locations by this development.
 Kindly bear with us,” it said.

+On Tuesday, the presidential candidate of the Labour Party (LP) in the last election, Peter Obi, described Nigeria’s electricity grid collapse as “a national shame.”

 In recent years, the power sector has experienced many challenges in areas of electricity policy enforcement, regulatory uncertainty, gas supply, transmission system constraints, and significant power sector planning shortfalls.